Who am I?

 - Skype ID: ivan_herman

-- I am the administrator of the Semantic Web Activity Blog at W3C which can either be accessed directly or via its RSS feed.
+- I am the administrator of the Digital Publishing Activity Blog at W3C which can either be accessed directly or via its RSS feed. and the Semantic Web Activity Blog at W3C which can either be accessed directly or via its RSS feed.

-- Interests: Semantic Web (of course…), but also Scalable Vector Graphics, Internationalization.
+- Interests: Semantic Web, Digital Publishing, but also Scalable Vector Graphics, Internationalization.
 On a less techie level classical music, literature, history, politics in general, photography, art (painting, sculpture), architecture,…

 I can also be identified through the non-information resource URI: http://www.ivan-herman.net/foaf#me (when dereferenced, the URI redirects to this page for (X)HTML, and to the generated foaf file otherwise).
 My foaf “friends” are listed in a separate RDF file.